-Jefferson/Franklin Consortium region through local Memorandums of Understanding work with local partners to provide as many services to WIOA participants as their agency can.
-No Administrative costs are required with partner agencies.
+Jefferson/Franklin Consortium region through local Memorandums of Understanding will work with local partners to provide comprehensive services to WIOA participants.
+Uniform Guidance 2 CFR 200 will be referenced in working toward eliminating any duplicative administrative costs to enable increased training investments.

-Currently One Stop operator and service provider Administrative costs are limited to no more than 5%.
-This allows the Board to increase its training investments in participants and prevents duplicative administrative costs.
-Jefferson/Franklin Consortium continually reviews administrative functions to determine less administrative costs required.
+Currently One Stop operator and service provider are jointly determined by a cost sharing review with partner agency of any and all costs ie. Overhead, office supplies, postage, space, etc. Sharing cost for efficiency with partners will continue to be reviewed to eliminate any and all duplicative costs.
+This allows the Board to increase its training investments in participants and eliminates duplicative administrative costs.
+Jefferson/Franklin Consortium continually reviews administrative functions to determine less administrative/overhead costs required.